 “Soft clipping is a great way to achieve extremely loud mixdowns and masters (for bass music typically) and Use a reference track with your favorite spectrum analyzer on to see how your tracks stack up to the pros” – Reggie M

 “If something is too loud then turn it down.
 If it’s too quiet then turn it up and if you find yourself going back and forth, compress it.” – Aidan R

 There you have it, mixing tips and tricks from all kinds of angles.
 Whether you want the cleanest mixdown or the heaviest mixdown there’s no right or wrong way.
 The mixing phase can be just as creative as the songwriting phase, it just depends on what kind of feel and vibe you want to convey with your track.
 However in saying that there are conventional mixing methods to get a desired sound and it’s important to find a balance between creativity and conventional mixing.

 Our top tips to mixing?
-Many were mentioned above, but our top tips are the following.
-Use Send and Return channels on common plugins such as reverb and delay to save your CPU in the long run instead of loading the same effects on different channels.
+Many were mentioned above and we mention many here in our tutorials, but our top tips are the following.
+Use Send and Return channels on common plugins such as reverb and delay to save your CPU in the long run, instead of loading the same effects on different channels.
 Sample selection is an important first step, the better the samples the less processing and mixing you’ll need to do later on.
 Don’t be afraid to use the same effect more than once.
 Use Parallel Compression to get a harder sound.
 Reverb is important to help fit and blend your sounds into your mix.